konrad1001/note_demo/notes.md

 Good for collecting stats and behaviours of words
 Good for search engine
 Can lose a lot of data.
 Proper nouns for names etc.
+Week 4.
+Word Meaning
+Transformation Based Learning
+Start with a simple solution to the problem
+Apply transformations to get best results, eg correcting mistakes Repeat until no more improvement

+Two phases, learning phase then application phase.
+Use a rule based approach to decide when to change tag x to y.

+Initially, give words their most likely tag.
+This wont be fully right Learn transformations (rules) that correct errors from tagged data.

+Word Senses
+Word sense refers to one of the meanings of a word (WSD) Word sense disambiguation is the task of selecting the correct sense for a given word Useful for machine translation

+Approaches could be knowledge based, like using an external lexical resource such as a dictionary, or supervised machine learning approaches, using labelled training examples

+The simplified lesk algorithm examines overlap between sense definition of a word and its current context.
+Retrieve from the dictionary all sense definitions of a word to be analysed Calculate the overlap (words in common) between sense definition and words in its surrounding context

+Week 5.
+Deep Learning
+DL mostly refers to NN based techniques for building end to end systems, and are able to take raw objects as the input.
+No manual preprocessing
+State of the art in NLP tasks

+Recurrent Neural Network
+An RNN is any network that contains a cycle within its network connections, the value of some unit is directly, or indirectly dependent on its own earlier outputs as an input.

+Lend themselves greatly to the sequential nature of language.
+The hidden layer from the previous time step provides a form of memory/context that encodes earlier processing and informs decision making in later points in time.

+Well introduce a new set of weights U that connect the hidden layer from the previous time step to the current hidden layer.